EntySec/Ghost/README.md

 > ghost

 ***

+# Why ghost framework?

+> Android Shell Access

+    INFO: Ghost Framework allows users to remotely access to the Android phone shell using Android Shell Access.

+> Android Keycode Access

+    INFO: Ghost Framework allows users to remotely emulate button presses on the Android phone using Android Keycode Access.

+> Android Remove Password

+    INFO: Ghost Framework allows users to remotely remove the Android phone password if it was forgotten.

+***

 # Ghost framework disclaimer

     INFO: Usage of the Ghost Framework for attacking targets without prior mutual consent is illegal.